Nelson-Gon/pyfdc/README.md

 **Installation**

-The simplest way to install is as follows:
+The simplest way to install the latest release is as follows:

 ```
 pip install pyfdc

 ```

-Alternatively,
+To install the development version:

 Open the Terminal/CMD/Git bash/shell and enter

 ```

-# You should use your default python interpreter
+python -m pip install git+https://github.com/Nelson-Gon/pyfdc.git@develop

+# or for the less stable dev version
-python3.7 -m pip install git+https://github.com/Nelson-Gon/pyfdc.git
+python -m pip install git+https://github.com/Nelson-Gon/pyfdc.git@develop

 ```